 Classification is a unique and integral part of disability sport.
 It provides a structure for competition, ensuring fair and equitable competition at all levels of sport.
 Paralympic athletes have an impairment in body structures and functions that leads to a competitive disadvantage in sport.
 Consequently, criteria are put in place to ensure that winning is determined by skill, fitness, power, endurance, tactical ability and mental focus.

-In November 2007, the International Paralympic Committee (IPC) General Assembly passed the IPC Classification Code and International Standards (“the Code”), a universal code for classification that implements policies and procedures across all sports within the Paralympic movement.
-The intent of the Code is to bring consistency to certain aspects of the classification process, specifically as it relates to;
+In November 2015, the International Paralympic Committee (IPC) General Assembly passed the second version of the IPC Classification Code and International Standards (“the Code”), a universal code for classification that implements policies and procedures across all sports within the Paralympic movement.
+The intent of the Code is to bring consistency to certain aspects of the classification process, specifically as it relates to:

 - Ensuring accountability and principles of fair play